newcontext-oss/kitchen-terraform/examples/aws_provider/detailed.md

 ### Driver

-The default driver configuration options are used.
+The driver is configured to use 4 concurrent operations to apply a test fixture module based on the installed version of Terraform.

 ### Provisioner

-The provisioner is configured to use 4 concurrent operations to apply a test fixture module based on the installed version of Terraform.
+The provisioner has no configuration attributes.

 ### Transport